rj627/rj627.github.io/_pages/contact.md

 nav_order: 9
 ---

-The best way to reach me is by email, rjayaram at mit dot edu.
+The best way to reach me is by email, rj438 at cornell dot edu.
 I'm also on [Twitter](twitter.com/ririfan001) and [LinkedIn](https://www.linkedin.com/in/rj627).

 I'm always happy to chat about transients, using TESS data for non-exoplanet science, or pretty much anything